What are AI Agents? How AI Augments Human Work to Increase Productivity

 Creatio’s role-based AI agents are designed for specific jobs within sales, marketing, and customer service departments:

-• Sales teams can use the Sale Agent to automate preparation, personalize outreach, and close deals faster with tools that intelligently anticipate needs, and suggest next-best actions.
-They can also deploy role-based AI agents, such as an Account Research Agent, a Meeting Agent to, and a Quote Generation Agent.
+• Sales teams can use Sales Agents to automate preparation, personalize outreach, and close deals faster with tools that intelligently anticipate needs, produce accurate forecasts, and suggest next-best actions.
+They can also deploy role-based AI agents to enrich accounts with third-party data, automate quoting, and streamline approvals, documentation, and order fulfillment.

-• Marketing teams can leverage the Marketing Agent to scale content creation and campaign execution.
-Role-based agents for marketers include a Marketing Content Agent, an Email Generation Agent, and a Lead Conversion Agent.
+• Marketing teams can leverage Marketing Agents to scale content creation and campaign execution.
+Role-based agents for marketers can segment the audience, build and coordinate omnichannel campaigns, personalize content, and continuously monitor and improve campaign performance.

-• Service teams using the Service Agent can deliver faster, more accurate resolutions by leveraging AI to extract insights, suggest actions, and streamline communication across channels.
-Customer service agents can also collaborate with role-based agents, including a Customer Support Agent and a Knowledge Base Agent.
+• Service teams using Service Agents can deliver faster, more accurate resolutions by leveraging AI to create, prioritize, and summarize cases, extract insights, suggest actions, and streamline communication across channels.

 Additionally, business users can create new agents by visually composing skills, workflows, and knowledge in the No-Code Agent Builder, without needing technical expertise.
-This innovative functionality combines no-code technology with AI capabilities, empowering non-technical users to design intelligent digital teammates tailored to their unique needs and tasks.
+This innovative functionality combines no-code technology with AI capabilities, empowering non-technical users to build AI agents tailored to their unique needs and tasks.

 Creatio.ai is secure, transparent, and governed by responsible practices.
 It provides enterprise-grade data privacy and security features designed to meet the highest standards of privacy and compliance.
 By incorporating a human-in-the-loop approach, Creatio.ai ensures that AI decisions are guided by human oversight, enhancing accountability and trust.